Andy Cusick

-Andrew J. Cusick (December 1857 – August 6, 1929) was an Irish-born catcher in Major League Baseball from 1884 to 1887.
+Andrew J. Cusick (December 1857 – August 6, 1929) was an American professional baseball catcher who played in the major leagues from 1884 to 1887.
 He played for the Wilmington Quicksteps and Philadelphia Quakers.
 Cusick was 5 feet, 9 inches tall and weighed 190 pounds.

 Playing career

 Cusick was born in Limerick, Ireland, in 1857.
 He started his professional baseball career in 1883 with the Interstate League's Wilmington Quicksteps.
 The following season, he played for the Quicksteps of the Eastern League and Union Association and made his major league debut in August.
 Later that month, Cusick jumped to the National League's Philadelphia Quakers.
 He had a batting average of .143 in 20 MLB games that season.

 Cusick was a back-up catcher for the Quakers for the next few years.
 In 1885, he played in 39 games and led the NL's catchers in errors, with 57, while batting .177.
 His final MLB appearance was in June 1887.
 He then signed with the Western Association's Milwaukee Brewers for 1888, as a first baseman.
 The Sporting Life reported that "[Cusick] comes to Milwaukee highly recommended by Fogarty, Wood and Mulvey, of the Philadelphias, who say he is a good batsman, a No. 1 baseman, and, if necessary, can go behind the bat and hold up that position with the best of them."
 After batting .260 in 48 games, Cusick was released in July, and his playing career ended.
 In 95 career major league games, he batted .193 with no home runs and 15 runs batted in.